Ok, let’s answer the ‘D’ question.

 Excalibur 5 Tray Dehydrator With Digital Controller 4548

-I must say- using them just reminded me how much more I get from my 9 tray model – fitting bigger batches at once – and somehow how much faster the dehydrating of the same amount of food gets done in the more spacious model I own. http://
+I must say- using them just reminded me how much more I get from my 9 tray model – fitting bigger batches at once – and somehow how much faster the dehydrating of the same amount of food gets done in the more spacious model I own. (in USA) http://

 And what the future holds?